Rob Hartley

 Stage 2: Informal Review (2-4 Weeks)

-Most counties offer an informal review — a phone call, email, or brief meeting with a county appraiser.
+Most counties offer an informal review: a phone call, email, or brief meeting with a county appraiser.
 About half of appeals settle here because it’s faster for the county than a formal hearing.
-Bring your best comparable sales evidence — if the data is strong, the appraiser may agree to a reduction on the spot.
+Bring your best comparable sales evidence.
+If the data is strong, the appraiser may agree to a reduction on the spot.
+Learn more about appealing without going to a hearing.

 Stage 3: Formal Hearing (2-6 Months)